kyhau/aws-tools/CodeArtifact/README.md

 # CodeArtifact notes

+1. CodeArtifact domains make it easier to manage multiple repositories across an organization. ([Source](https://docs.aws.amazon.com/codeartifact/latest/ug/domains.html))
+    1. You can use a domain to apply permissions across many repositories owned by different AWS accounts.
+    1. An asset is stored only once in a domain, even if it's available from multiple repositories.
+    1. Although you can have multiple domains, we recommend a single production domain that contains all published artifacts so that your development teams can find and share packages.
+You can use a second preproduction domain to test changes to the production domain configuration.

+Although you can have multiple domains, we recommend a single production domain that contains all published artifacts so that your development teams can find and share packages.
+You can use a second preproduction domain to test changes to the production domain configuration.

 1. You can make packages in one repository available to another repository in the SAME domain.
     - To do this, configure one repository as an upstream of the other.